aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**Pictures & Picture objects**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_8.png)|
 A Picture object represents a picture in the worksheet.
-Using Picture object, developers cannot only add pictures into their worksheets but also position these pictures at any location.
+Using the Picture object, developers can not only add pictures to their worksheets but also position these pictures at any location.
 It is also possible to set borders or other properties of the pictures.

 ## **VerticalPageBreakCollection/VerticalPageBreak**